Using heatmap and machine learning to predict sexual abuse hotspots in Indian cities.

 What is a heatmap?

-According to the Oxford dictionary, a heatmap is “a representation of data in the form of a map or diagram in which data values are represented as colors”.
+According to the Oxford dictionary, a heatmap (or heat map) is “a representation of data in the form of a map or diagram in which data values are represented as colors”.
 One of the most effective ways to express a heatmap that can be used on mathematical models is through the use of matrices where each cell represents a square portion of space in a given measuring distance system and the colors represent the intensity of the studied event that happened on each cell mapped.

 In this case, the intensity represents the number of crimes women suffered in that area, at a specific time.

 In figure 2 we can see an example of a heatmap predicted by a machine learning model plotted on a grid divided into 30 by 30 cells where each cell has a color representing the crime intensity for Delhi on August 13.
 The more reddish the cell, the riskier the place.
 The black dots represent the real crimes that occurred on the particular date reported by the SafeCity application.